georgemuriithi/shale-gas-wells/README.md

 ### Investment Decision

-A budget of $15,000,000 was given.
-The task was to select gas wells among the 44 candidates to maximise profit after predicting their monthly average gas productions:
+A budget of $15,000,000 is given.
+The task is to select gas wells among the 44 candidates to maximize profit after predicting their monthly average gas productions:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/21691211/148675948-b08621d8-68cf-4fa3-82a5-467c3b973347.png">